Skip links

 5. Household Appliances: Familiarize yourself with the operation of all household appliances.
 This knowledge will enable you to maintain the house effectively and create a comfortable environment for the children.

 7. House Rules: Make sure to note all house rules and adhere to them strictly.
-It’s essential to observe and respect any religious or cultural practices of the family.
+Observing and respecting any religious or cultural practices of the family is essential.

 8. Children’s Specific Needs: Equip yourself with complete information about each child’s specific dietary needs, allergies, medical conditions, and the location of necessary medications.